-A faculty advisor is assigned to each student during the didactic year and will continue as their advisor throughout the Program.
-Students are required to meet with their advisor at least once per semester (mid-term) and at the request of the faculty advisor.
-Prior to each mid-semester meeting during the didactic phase, students should honestly complete the "Professionalism Self-Assessment" form (Appendix 3) and bring it to the meeting to discuss with their faculty advisor.
+Each student is assigned a faculty advisor during the didactic year.
+The assigned faculty member will remain their advisor throughout the clinical year.
+During the didactic phase, students are required to meet with their advisor at least once per semester (mid-term) and as needed by the student and/or at the request of the faculty advisor.
+Prior to each mid-semester meeting, students must complete the "Professionalism Self- Assessment" form (Appendix 3) and bring it to the meeting to discuss with their faculty advisor.

-Students should not hesitate to contact their advisor with any questions.
-Faculty members primarily are academic advisors, but they are also available to help assist any problem (academic or personal) that could affect a student's academic progress.
-Advisors will be able to refer students to campus resources such as the Center for Health and Wellness and the Academic Resource Center.
+While the primary focus of advisor meetings is academics, a student should not hesitate to contact their advisor with any questions or issues.
+Faculty advisors can refer students to campus resources such as the Center for Health and Wellness and/or the Academic Resource Center to assist with any problem affecting academic progress.